 If you’re hit by a driver who doesn’t have insurance and you don’t have uninsured motorist coverage, then another option is to sue the other driver.
 The problem is that people usually chose not to carry auto insurance because they feel they can’t afford it.
 Someone who can’t afford auto insurance is unlikely to have sufficient assets to satisfy a judgment.
 As the saying goes, “You can’t get blood from a stone.”

 However, you may find yourself in a situation where the other driver does have significant assets (such as a home, land, or business) but let his or her auto insurance lapse because of cash-flow issues.
 Thus, you may be able to enforce a judgment by filing a lien against the other driver’s property.
 A court can order the property sold to satisfy the judgment.

-If you’ve been injured in an accident in the Chandler area involving an uninsured driver, the Thompson Law Firm can help you seek compensation for your injuries.
+If you’ve been injured in an accident in the Chandler area involving an uninsured driver, Phoenix Accident and Injury Law Firm near you can help you seek compensation for your injuries.
 We can handle negotiations with your own insurance carrier if you have uninsured motorist coverage.
 If negotiations don’t result in a fair settlement offer, we can handle the arbitration against your own carrier.
 We can also represent you in court if you decide to sue an uninsured motorist.

 At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for accidents caused by underinsured and uninsured drivers in the Phoenix area.
 When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located near you.